hr7657316/Betify/README.md

 - Isolated Docker network prevents external tampering
 - Input validation guards against injection attacks

-The AVS ensures that EigenBets prediction markets are resolved based on accurate, verifiable, and tamper-resistant data, creating trust in the prediction market ecosystem.
+The AVS ensures that Betify prediction markets are resolved based on accurate, verifiable, and tamper-resistant data, creating trust in the prediction market ecosystem.

 ---

 ## Flutter Frontend

-The cross-platform frontend provides an intuitive interface for interacting with the EigenBets prediction markets:
+The cross-platform frontend provides an intuitive interface for interacting with the Betify prediction markets:

 ### Key Features
 - **Market Browsing**: Interactive dashboard to view available prediction markets with real-time odds and market details.